gtech-mulearn/IEEE-LAUNCHPAD/profiles/sarababu@mulearn.md

 - I'm focused on securing a role as a Software Engineer in a reputable company, where I can contribute to impactful projects and continue developing my skills.
 Concurrently, I'll prioritize expanding my technical expertise and establishing a solid foundation in the field to excel in my role.

+#### Thoughts on Kerala's Tech Ecosystem:

+- Kerala's tech ecosystem holds immense potential for growth by emphasizing innovation, investment, and cultivating an entrepreneurial mindset.
+By strategically focusing on these pillars, Kerala can evolve into a leading destination for technology startups, attracting top talent, fostering collaboration, and driving sustainable economic development.
+This concerted effort will create a dynamic ecosystem that nurtures creativity, fosters partnerships, and positions Kerala as a beacon of innovation in the global tech landscape.

+#### Highly Used Software Tools:

+- Github
+- Canva
+- VS code

 >> check out [sarababu@mulearn.md](https://app.mulearn.org/profile/sarababu@mulearn.md)